 Should Your Teenager Have A Credit Card?

 It is never too early to teach a child about the virtues of proper fiscal management.
 It is also never too early to start establishing a good track record with lenders.
-A recent report from the Jump$tart Coalition states that between 33-40% of high school seniors in the United States have their own credit card.
-While you don’t want your teenager to have too much available credit, there are several benefits that can be gained by allowing your son or daughter to have a credit card in their teenage years.
+A recent report from the Jump$tart Coalition states that between 56% of undergraduates in the United States have their own credit card.
+While you don’t want your teenager to have too much available credit, there are several benefits that can be gained by allowing your son or daughter to have a credit card in their late teenage years.

 They will better understand how interest works –

 It’s important that your teen understands that a credit card is a loan that carries both a principal and an interest payment each month.
-While the actual amount of interest paid may not be too drastic assuming you are limiting their balance to $1,000 or less, he or she will start to see how easy it can be to get into a cycle of debt because of interest.
-After a few payment cycles of seeing the principal balance go down very little or not at all, your teen will be more tempted to pay the entire balance each month or refrain from using the card for unnecessary expenses.
+While the actual amount of interest paid may not be too drastic assuming you are limiting their balance to $1,000 or less, he or she will start to see how easy it can be to get into a cycle of debt because of interest alone.
+After a few payment cycles of seeing the principal balance go down very little or not at all, your teen will be more tempted to pay the entire balance off each month or refrain from using the card for unnecessary expenses.
 They will learn a very valuable lesson from all of this.
+You must monitor their credit use closely.
+You don’t want negative marks to affect their credit for years to come.

 Teenagers should learn to manage their own finances –